Anna Thompson Dodge: Life and family

 On 8 May 1926, she married actor Hugh Dillman, who had previously been married to Marjorie Rambeau.
 She divorced Dillman in 1947.
 Her English home was St Leonard's at Clewer, near Windsor, in Berkshire.

 She gave the City of Detroit $1,000,000 towards the construction of a fountain in memory of her late husband and son.
 The Horace E. Dodge and Son Memorial Fountain was designed by Isamu Noguchi in 1978, and it is located near the center of Philip A. Hart Plaza.

-She died on 2 June 1970 at her home, Rose Terrace, in Grosse Pointe Farms, Michigan, at the age of 103.
+She died on 2 June 1970 at her home having outlived both of her children, Rose Terrace, in Grosse Pointe Farms, Michigan, at the age of 103.
 She had been a wheelchair user for the previous seven years.